ENGG1340gp121/psyvariar/README.md

 * **Program codes in multiple files**

   We set different `.cpp` and `.h` files to deal with specific `class`.
 Each `class` can be used in different programs, making it efficient.

-  **Proper indentation and naming styles**

-  Our program code is splitted into multuple files based on class.
-(Program codes in multiple files)
+Our program code is split into multiple files based on class.

 * **Proper indentation and naming styles**